egiberne/free-registration-form/docs/STEP_BY_STEP.md

 ## Step 7

-Add an paragraph element to encourage users to register
+Add an paragraph element to encourage users to register.

 ## Step 8

-Add the body a width and a height.
+Add the body a width  of `100%` and a height of `100vh`.

 ## Step 9

+Add margin to **0** in the body.